BLACK FATHERS MATTER

 B. Work Odd Jobs if needed

-I believe The Black Man possess the most creative mind on the planet.
+I believe that The Black Man possess the most creative mind on the planet.
 You have to be creative in a world where the odds are stacked against you.
-The average income of a Black household is approx 50% less than a White household.
+Did you know that the average income of a Black household is approx 50% less than a White household?
 I honestly believe that a big reason for this is that Black Fathers and men don't pursue the avenue of owning their own business!
 Going to work for someone else is just more comfortable for us because of what we have to face on a daily basis.
 But my prayer is that we will not cave in to the pressures of life.

 I urge Black Fathers to think outside the box.
 Even if you have a job already you should still be finding other streams of income to help support your child and/or family!
 One reason I say this is because not even your "job" is a guaranteed pay check, you never know when you could come in and get handed a pink slip.
 Or receive notice that the company you work for is going out of business.
 That's why I'm all for thinking out of the box and working odd jobs.
 A lot of time working odd jobs is what leads to proof of concept and ultimately a thriving business!

 C. Preparation leads to Peace

 Just as I told you in my story earlier when my first daughter was born.
 There was peace I had because I was able to take some of the income from the concerts I was doing.
 Which allowed me to purchase the essential things that were needed, in preparation for the arrival of my little princess.

 In efforts to shorten my story previously I left out one important factor that help me to prepare for my child.
 I had a great support system!
 Honestly the pride in me wanted me to be like " I'm her Father so I'm paying for everything!"
 But I had to realize that I had to allow my love ones to express there excitement for a new member of the family as well.